Fig. 8-18. Instrument cluster details:

 8 — trip computer monitor;

-9 — speedometer with distance meters;
+9 - speedometer with trip meters;

 10 - printed circuit board;